agao0224/agao0224.github.io/_posts/2023-12-10-semesterproject.md

 <br>

-As we can see here, there is quite a drop off of minutes per game in each decade, so analysts may be onto something.
+As we can see here, there is quite a drop off of minutes per game and games per season in each decade, so analysts may be onto something.
 Lets see if this hinders any player statistics.

 <br>